Saaho AP And TS Box Office Collections (Day 3): Prabhas Starrer Continues Its Splendid Run

 The SS Rajamouli Factor

 The general feeling is that Saaho has managed to exceed expectations due to Prabhas's stardom and mass appeal.
-As Baahubali 2 made him a household name many feel SS Rajamouli is indirectly responsible for Saaho's enviable run at the ticket window.
+As Baahubali 2 made him a household name, many feel SS Rajamouli is indirectly responsible for Saaho's enviable run at the ticket window.

 The Real Test Is Set To Begin

 Saaho is set to have a good ‘First Monday' because of Ganesha Chaturthi.
 However, it will face its first real test on Tuesday (September 4, 2019).
-As the WOM is not healthy the collections might drop big time after the extended weekend.
+As the WOM is not healthy, the collections might drop big time after the extended weekend.

 So, how did you Saaho?
 Tell us in the space below.